AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 ## Solution

-Write custom import modules that use the core Commerce importer as a base and do not import data that affects Category Permissions.
+Write custom import modules that use the core Commerce importer as a base and do not import data that affects **[!UICONTROL Category Permissions]**.

 ## Related reading

+[Configure cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) in the Adobe Commerce Operations Configuration Guide.